If you have Down’s syndrome and want to find work opportunities, register on to the WorkFit programme below.

-If you find that your son or daughter can no longer work, let the benefits office know.
-This will not affect their benefit if the work they are doing is permitted work.
-However if they receive Tax Credits you must let the tax office know that you are no longer working as you will have to claim ESA/UC instead .There are rules enabling you to return to the existing benefit and rate if you reclaim ESA within 12 weeks or within 104 weeks and have had limited capability for work for more than 13 weeks.
-Universal Credit should be adjusted accordingly but you must tell them about your circumstances.
+If the person can no longer work, there is a requirement to let DWP know.
+This will not affect their benefit if the work they have been doing is permitted work.
+However, if they receive Tax Credits you should inform their designated tax office (HMRC) that they are no longer working as they will have to claim Universal Credit (UC) instead.
+Universal Credit should be adjusted accordingly but you must tell them about the circumstances.

 Frequently Asked Questions

-My son has not yet claimed ESA and we are still getting Child Tax Credit and Child Benefit for him, he has a part time paid job at weekend, does this affect us?
+My son has not yet claimed benefit in his own right and we are still getting Child Tax Credit and Child Benefit for him, he has a part time paid job at weekend, does this affect us?

 Your child’s wage will not be taken into account when calculating your award of Tax Credits, their income is ignored.

-My child claims ESA and has been put into the support group, does this mean he cannot work?
+My child claims ESA and has been put into the support group, does this mean s/he cannot work?

-Your child can stay on ESA and undertake permitted work if he wishes.
-He can earn up to £120.00 per week after tax and N.I. contributions.
+Your child can stay on ESA and undertake permitted work if they wish.
+They can earn up to £140 per week after tax and N.I. contributions.

-As he has been placed in the support group he can do either;
+As they have been placed in the support group they can do either;

-Supported permitted work for as many hours as he wants as long as he earns no more than £120.00 per week or;
+Supported permitted work for as many hours as they want as long as earnings are no more than £140 per week or;

-Permitted work with the higher limit for an unlimited period, as long as his earnings are no more than £120.00 per week and he works under 16 hours per week.
+Permitted work with the higher limit for an unlimited period, as long as earnings are no more than £140 per week and working hours are under 16 per week.

-My daughter claims ESA and has been put in the Work related activity group how will permitted work rules affect her?
+My daughter claims ESA and was placed in the Work related activity group how will permitted work rules affect her?

 Your daughter can stay on ESA and she has 2 options:

-- Permitted Work – higher limit: She can earn up to £120.00 per week.
-There was a limit on working but from April 2017 this 52 week limit will no longer apply.
+• Permitted Work – higher limit: She can earn up to £140 per week.

-My son receives income support, is he able to earn £120.00 under the permitted work rules?
+My son still receives Income Support, is he able to earn £140 under the permitted work rules?

-For those people receiving IS, the rules are different.
+There will not be many people still on Income support.
+For those people still receiving IS, the rules are different.
 He can only earn £20 per week before it affects his benefit (as long as he qualifies for the disability premium).
 Anything over £20 will be deducted from his benefit.
 He can work voluntarily for anyone other than a relative and there are no limits to the number of hours he can work.
-He is allowed permitted expenses such as travel to work, meals and equipment etc. You need to see when he will be migrated on to Employment and Support Allowance.
+He is allowed permitted expenses such as travel to work, meals and equipment etc.

-Your daughter will earn too much for the permitted work rules and may therefore have to claim working Tax credit or Universal Credit (depending on whether UC has been rolled out in your area).
+Your daughter will earn too much for the permitted work rules and will have to claim Universal Credit.